Defence School of Photography

 Its origins lie in the advent of the First World War, with training being developed as far back as 1912; the school lays claim to being the oldest technical training environment in the Royal Air Force, pre-dating the formation of the RAF itself.

 In 2003, the school was renamed as the Defence School of Photography which widened the scope on training it could offer across governmental agencies.
 Since 2006 it has been under the command and control of the Defence Intelligence and Security Centre (DISC) at Chicksands alongside the Defence School of Intelligence (DSI), the Defence School of Languages (DSL) and the Royal School of Military Survey (RSMS).
 In 2015, DISC was renamed as the Joint Intelligence Training Group (JITG) which the DSoP still works under.
+In October 2025, the Defence Intelligence Training Group (DITG), the successor of JITG was reformed into the Defence Intelligence Academy (DIA) and DSOP was renamed The 'Photographic Faculty (DSOP)'.

 History

 Background

 The formation of aerial military photography was down to the determination of a small number of men who were in the Royal Flying Corps (RFC) but it was mostly down to Frederick Charles Victor Laws (affectionately known as 'Daddy Laws' by photographers).
 Laws was initially a Sergeant in the RFC and had a passion for photography.
 Despite Field Marshall Haig's reputed maxim that reconnaissance was best achieved by the Cavalry, Laws and his cohort proved that aerial photography could provide information at a level of accuracy unseen before in theatres of war.

 In January 1915, Laws, Lieutenant J T C Moore-Brabazon, Lieutenant C D M Campbell and 2nd Air Mechanic W D Corse were sent to test and report back on aerial photography.
 They produced such detailed reconnaissance of Neuve Chapelle with its intricate hidden defences that when the attack took place, the eventual human toll was far less than that of previous similar campaigns.

 A School of Photography was established in 1915 with a formalised training centre at Farnborough (later RAF Farnborough) in January 1917.
 Laws came back as Commanding Officer twice; first as a Squadron Leader in 1924 and secondly as a Wing Commander in 1933.
 Because the school was created in 1915, it is referred to as the oldest technical training environment in the Royal Air Force (even though it is a defence school, it operated primarily for the RAF due to the aerial reconnaissance responsibility).
 The school was responsible for holding millions of exposed glass-plate negatives from the First World War.
 130,000 would be gifted to the Imperial War Museum, whilst many others not considered important enough were simply buried in a hole in the ground at RAF Farnborough.